Achieving digital transformation in retail through the adoption of PLM tools

 - too theoretical

-These factors can jeopardize the success of a digital project, even when the technology is effective.
+These factors can compromise the success of a digital project, even when the technology is high-performing.

 To address these challenges, Cristal Optimisations offers an approach based on three pillars: